Sebastian-Fitzner/veams.org/resources/templating/data/pages/veams/introduction.md

 * Install new modules in your working project.
 * Add custom handlebars helper files.
 * Scaffold blueprints like Backbone Views, Models and Collections.
+* Add Veams-Components automatically
+* Scaffold components or blocks in seconds and place it in your project

 ### How do you start?

-We suggest to install the generator.
-All Veams extensions are available in this generator and you can test them if you like.
+We suggest to install the Veams-Cli.
+All Veams extensions are available in this CLI and you can test them if you like.